Religious Mayors, School Appointments, and Teenage Pregnancy: Data

 \subsection{Human Capital Accumulation}

 To analyze effects on human capital accumulation, we use INEP data on dropout rates at the last two years of middle school (8th and 9th grades).
-The last years of middle school are the most relevant because at that point fertility is already high, and we observe most of our effects on the birth rate come at this point.
+These grades are the most relevant because fertility risk is highest at these ages, and our dynamic estimates show the largest birth rate effects emerging in the later years of the mayoral term.
 We match these data to the specific treatment cohort for each municipality/cycle.
 We are able to distinguish between dropout rates at state and municipal schools.
 We focus on dropout rates for girls.

 More specifically, our measure of dropout includes in the numerator every student who did not complete the school year, regardless of whether they returned to school in subsequent years.
 In the denominator, we have every child who enrolled at the start of the year.
-Therefore, our measure would not pickup earlier dropouts who never enrolled in 8th or 9th grades.
+Therefore, our measure would not pick up earlier dropouts who never enrolled in 8th or 9th grades.
 Similarly, there is some degree of noise related to students who repeat grades and may not be a part of the treated cohorts but still be included.
 Nevertheless, we expect this indicator to be a good measure of disruptions to schooling.